This post may contain affiliate links. Please see my disclosure policy for details.

 It’s funny but once you make that shift, your perspective on life will never be the same again.

 8. Your standards would be lowered

-A Tuk-Tuk is more of an adventure than an air conditioned taxi and sometimes the third class carriage where I can hang my legs out and breath fresh air beats any plane!
+A Tuk-Tuk is more of an adventure than an air-conditioned taxi and sometimes the third-class carriage where I can hang my legs out and breathe fresh air beats any plane!

 9. You will become frugal to travel more